hunterthe100/LALU/README.md

 The LALU is equipped with a carry select adder (though I believe that this design is simple, and if you are really looking for a challenge to build, try a Lookahead Carry Unit adder which is also in this repo).
 This carry select adder has two inputs, the A and B registers.

 The LALU’s instructions execute 3 clock cycles after they are read out by the there are however, two exceptions to this, the djump and dcjump which execute two clock cycles after they are read.
 This leads to some nuances while programing.
-In addition their is a “dead” clock cycle which is initiated after the jump is initiated, their will be an example of this later in the programing section.
+In addition there is a “dead” clock cycle which is initiated after the jump is initiated, there will be an example of this later in the programing section.
 Additionally these two commands also have two different ways to be accessed due to the instruction memory being five bits long.
-The enchoding scheme for both of these goes as follows [xxxxx] [xxx], where the normal encoding scheme goes [xxxx] [xxxx] for all other commands.
+The encoding scheme for both of these is as follows [xxxxx] [xxx], where the normal encoding scheme goes [xxxx] [xxxx] for all other commands.

-The quark with the two different ways to access jump and dcjump could be fixed with a different encoding scheme (that being putting the instructions before the access to memory, but this might be a bit harder to encode.
+The quirk with the two different ways to access jump and dcjump could be fixed with a different encoding scheme, that being putting the instructions before the access to memory, but this might be a bit harder to encode.

 00 = add
 01 = subtract
-x2 = load, uses the memory address inputted to load whatever is at that address into the “a register” 03 = exchange, simply exchanges the contents of the a and b registers x4 = str, short for store, store the contents of the A register into the place specified in the memory address x5 or xd = djump, since the instruction memory is 5 bits worth of information two different instructions are needed to call
+x2 = load, uses the memory address input to load whatever is at that address into the “a register” 03 = exchange, simply exchanges the contents of the a and b registers x4 = str, short for store, store the contents of the A register into the place specified in the memory address x5 or xd = djump, since the instruction memory is 5 bits worth of information two different instructions are needed to call